-Desktop and laptop computers and any related equipment (i.e. headsets, mice, etc.) are to be used solely within classrooms and other designated learning spaces of GEC and should NEVER be removed from the premises, for any reason.
+Desktop and daily checked out student laptop computers and any related equipment (i.e. headsets, mice, etc.) are to be used solely within classrooms and other designated learning spaces of GEC and should NEVER be removed from the premises, for any reason.